-The food and nutrition programs can be analyzed through standard economic frameworks.
-The programs differ in terms of the degree to which the benefits are provided inkind, ranging from SNAP which can be used to purchase most foods, to WIC that is much more targeted (and based on quantities purchased instead of dollars spent), to the school meals programs that offer meals directly.
+Each of the food and nutrition programs can be analyzed through standard economic frameworks.
+The applicable frameworks differ somewhat, though, because the programs differ in terms of the degree to which the benefits are provided in-kind.
+Closest to cash, SNAP takes the form of a "value voucher" and can be used to purchase most foods, while the more targeted WIC takes the form of a "quantity voucher" limited to specific foods and the school meals programs offer meals directly.
 As with other means-tested transfer programs, these programs face the usual tradeoff in balancing the protective aspects of the programs to improve dietary intake and reduce hunger and food insecurity against their distorting incentives such as reduced labor supply.
 We start by discussing SNAP, because it is the largest program and has been most researched, and follow with discussions of the other programs and how the basic economic framework can be adapted to analyze them.